iamNarenA/itsMine/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/8a134093-3848-49b7-9422-c317fd0217c7) and click on Share -> Publish.
+Simply open [About Me](https://lovable.dev/projects/8a134093-3848-49b7-9422-c317fd0217c7) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my About Me project?

 Yes, you can!